Introduction to HP Multijet Fusion

 Materials and finishes of the Multi jet fusion

 At Axis we use the Multi jet Fusion mainly with PA12.
 The material is characterized by good elasticity and high impact resistance.
 In addition, polyamide has excellent resistance to chemicals such as hydrocarbons, oils and solvents.
 It combines strength and durability and allows the production of robust and durable prototypes.
-You will find more information on the material sheet.
+You can find more information on the material sheet.
 The pieces produced will have a slightly granular appearance and a grey color in their raw state.
 You can consult the list of possible finishes below in order to give a perfect finish to your room.

 We can finalize your project with :